WRITER'S ROAD TRIP - ANNUAL MINI WRITERS CONFERENCE

 Jamie Saloff is passionate about helping self-publishing authors create professional-quality books.
 A longtime book designer, self-publishing expert, and former web designer, she’s helped countless authors achieve their published dreams.

-She is the author of seven books including 7 Easy Steps to Professionally Self-Publish Your Book Using Lightning Source or IngramSpark: A Quick Reference Guide for Creating Print-on-Demand Books that Increase Your Income & Visibility.
+She is the author of seven books including 7 Easy Steps to Professionally Self-Publish Your Book Using Lightning Source or IngramSpark: A Quick Reference Guide for Creating Print-on-Demand Books.

 In addition, Jamie is the author of Transformational Healing, Marvelous Messages, and several other books designed for deep, self-exploration and personal achievement.
 She is a graduate of Lily Dale’s Fellowships of the Spirit.